RakhithJK/dbeaver-dbeaver-wiki/Managing-Charts.md

 ## Creating Charts In SQL Editor

+Visual representation of vast data permits the analytical reasoning process to become faster and more focused.
+Charts make it easy for analysts to perceive salient aspects of their data quickly.

 To build a bar chart in **SQL Editor**, press the **Charts** button ![](images/charts/charts_icon.png) in the vertical toolbar of query results area.

 ![](images/charts/chart_button_SQLeditor_toolbar.png)